Image from Charu Suri

 Charu Suri and Joe Lastie bring the ‘Spirit of New Orleans Jazz’ to India

 Charu Suri herself had a warmth and tenderness with which she spoke to her audience.
 Though she was technically the star of the night, she happily shared her spotlight with her sister, Sharmi who brought in tow, the spice to Charu’s sugar.
-Clad in white, sequins and feathers with the likes of a 1920’s swing performer, Sharmi’s voice was rich, commanding and generous.
 Accompanying them, straight from the heartland, was Joe Lastie, a sensational drummer and stalwart of the Preservation Hall scene in New Orleans.

-So what is special about this show?
-Well, it wasn’t just the music, but the musicians, specifically Lastie and Suri, who made it something worth looking towards.
 In their exploration of the jazz form, both performers simultaneously chartered a journey through their own distinct personal histories.
 These histories have informed their encounters with jazz and how they choose to mould the genre’s conventions.
-As a result, Lastie and Suri represent strikingly contrasting relationships with jazz, each contributing their own imagination of what it has been and can become.
+As a result, Lastie and Suri represent strikingly contrasting relationships with jazz, each contributing their own imagination of what it can become.

 Watching him clamour and holler with excitement during climactic moments in these songs intrinsically referential of a city he so clearly adores, it is hard to tell where the music ends and his real life begins.
 Lastie’s early immersion in the traditional style of jazz in a space that lives and breathes this music, imbues his playing with an intimacy, nostalgia and unbridled joy almost impossible to find in non native jazz artists.